mourendxu/TD-OpenCV3TOP/README.md

     4. [Build Instructions for Windows](https://github.com/mourendxu/TD-OpenCV3TOP#windows)
 5. [Todos/Other](https://github.com/mourendxu/TD-OpenCV3TOP#other)

 _**Functionality/Purpose:**_

-This plugin adds the OpenCV FaceDetect functionality to TD via a C++ TOP.
+This plugin adds the OpenCV FaceDetect functionality to TD via [Custom Operators](https://docs.derivative.ca/Custom_Operators).

 Though OpenCV has already been integrated into TD, it's done via Python, which is not terribly convenient when you have to deal with streams of data.
 This plugin now allows you to pipe data from any TOP straight into the OpenCV algorithms and spit out data in a way that can be acted upon immediately.
-It makes the whole process much more streamlined and faster.
+It makes the whole process much more streamlined and therefore faster.

+## Release Notes v1.5.1 8/3/2019
+We are dropping support for the previous style of Cplusplus operators.
+If you need copies of those, binary or source code, please check the 1.5 tag.

+We have tested this release against the latest stable build at this time, Build 2019.17550.
+Everything works as intended.